nc01315/CollegeManagementApp/README.md

 # CollegeManagementApp
 This C++ application manages the infomation of the students, faculties, administrators with more than five different C++ classes which publicly inherites the person class.
+The main.cpp read in an input file with the postfix .tab.

 The make file is included.
 Use make command in Linux/Unix/Mac command line to compile all related C++ automatically in the folder.

 The administrator class has following members:
 - a constructor administrator()